block42-blockchain-company/liquid-icx/README.md

 ###### Withdrawal

 Depositing LICX into LICX protocol will withdraw ICX (in ratio of 1:1) from the LICX pool.
-When withdrawing LICX it will take between 5 to 20 terms (days) based on the unstaking period that the ICON network currently has.
+When withdrawing ICX it will take between 5 to 20 terms (days) based on the unstaking period that the ICON network currently has.
 The number of days depends on the amount the ICX staked in the ICON network, the higher the % of ICON network is staked the fewer days you need to wait to unstake.
 User will have to manually claim their ICX once it has been unstaked (after the unstaking period).
 *If a user would stake on his own he would have to also wait the same amount of days to unstake.*

 ###### Rewards